yzh1023/data-publication/README.md

 ### mantel_test.R

-Contains the R script for conducting the mantel test
+It contains the R script for conducting the mantel test

 ### cross-validation.R

-Contains the R script for five-fold cross-validation
+It contains the R script for five-fold cross-validation, and the script to generate the plot.

+### plot_admixture.R

+It contains the R script for generating the admixture plot